mdistiakahmed/singularity-project/README.md

 ## Description

-This is sample back-end api implementation for singularity online test
+This is sample back-end api implementation for singularity online test.
+Currently this only support API for field market.
+This also does not use any DB.
+Instead it use in memory.

 ## How to run